11shazam11/TaskFrontend/README.md

 yarn start
 ```

-Open your browser and go to [Application URL - To be filled].
+Open your browser and go to https://taskbackend-jefc.onrender.com/.

 ## Available Scripts